Explosions shake Yemen’s Marib city centre, residents say

-Three big explosions shookthe Yemeni city of Marib on Thursday and a local official blamed the blasts on missile and drone strikes by Houthi forces trying to seize the gas-rich region.
+ADEN (Reuters) -Three big explosions shook the Yemeni city of Marib on Thursday and a local official blamed the blasts on missile and drone strikes by Houthi forces trying to seize the gas-rich region.

 Two residents reported the blasts and said they heard the sound of ambulances.
 The local official told Reuters the Houthis had fired a missile and an armed drone at the city.